arnaud-j4k08/PicoClockGreenEasy/README.md

 This configuration is done by setting the WIFI_SSID and WIFI_PASSWORD macros in the UserConfig.cmake file (between the escaped quotes).
 Additionally, the UTC offset also needs to be set in UTC_OFFSET, as the NTP server provides UTC time and does not know where you are located.
 After configuring, follow the steps of the "Building from the source code" section above.

 When running the firmware, move to the "wifi status" function to check if your settings are working.

+## Configuring daylight saving time

+The clock can be configured to automatically observe daylight saving time.
+For the moment, this requires a build environment, as the UTC offset and location need to be configured at build time.
+Also, only the European Union variant of daylight saving time is supported.

+The configuration is done by setting the UTC_OFFSET and DST_LOCATION macros in the UserConfig.cmake file.
+After configuring, follow the steps of the "Building from the source code" section above.
+At runtime, the clock will then automatically advance when daylight saving time begins and change back to regular time when it ends.

 ## Setting brightness